temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 :::note

-This code extract omits some implementation details before the `transfer` method.
+This code excerpt omits some implementation details before the `transfer` method.
 These are discussed later in this tutorial.

 :::